Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax: Markov Model of

 Using the assumption in Remark~\ref{rem:noInternalTransitions} and the fact that $X_i$ is defined by distance to a fixed position $g$ the probability of moving from $x$ to an element in $X_j$, $j \notin \{i-1, i+1\}$, is zero.
 Consequently, the probability of moving from $x$ to an element in $X_{i+1}$ is then $1-p_x$.
 Furthermore, if the \onepso is at position $x \in X_n$ then any move brings us closer to the reference solution; so $p_x = 1$ in these cases.

 Please note that $p_{x}$ and $p_{x'}$ can differ even if $x,x'$ are contained in the same set $X_i$.
-Therefore we do not necessarily obtain a Markov-model if we use the states $S_i$ and the transition probabilities $p_i=p_x$ for some $x\in X_i$ as this value is not necessarily equal for all $x'\in X_i$.
+Therefore we do not necessarily obtain a Markov model if we use the states $S_i$ and the transition probabilities $p_i=p_x$ for some $x\in X_i$ as this value is not necessarily equal for all $x'\in X_i$.

-Nevertheless, we can analyze Markov-chains using bounds on the transition probabilities.
-To be more precise, we can use $p_i:=\min_{x\in X_i}p_x$ as lower bound and $p_i:=\max_{x\in X_i}p_x$ as upper bound on the transition probabilities in the direction to the attractor to obtain an upper bound and lower bound on the expected number of iterations until the distance to the attractor is decreased respectively.
+Nevertheless, we can analyze Markov chains using bounds on the transition probabilities.
+To be more precise, we can use $p_i:=\min_{x\in X_i}p_x$ as lower bound and $p_i':=\max_{x\in X_i}p_x$ as upper bound on the transition probabilities in the direction to the attractor to obtain an upper bound and lower bound on the expected number of iterations until the distance to the attractor is decreased respectively.
 Figure~\ref{fig:markov} shows the state diagram of this model.

 \begin{definition} By $\model\left((p_i)_{1 \leq i \leq n}\right)$ we denote an instance of the Markov model with states $S_0,S_1,\ldots,S_n$ and data $p_i\in\R_{\geq 0}$, $1 \leq i \leq n$.
 Suppose we are in state $S_i$.
 Then we move to state $S_{i-1}$ with probability